yash-morbaita/spring-boot-kafka-event-driven-microservices/README.md

 2. Run the Order-service
 3. Use postman to send requests to the order-service.
 It will invoke a kafka event to a topic order_topics
 4. Run the Stock-service, email-service and see it pull the event.

+Added Spring Executor Framework to execute tasks in parallel.